 ZBIO Investors Have Opportunity To Lead Zenas Biopharma, Inc. Securities Fraud Lawsuit With The Schall Law Firm

-LOS ANGELES, June 6, 2025 /PRNewswire/ -- The Schall Law Firm , a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Zenas BioPharma, Inc. ("Zenas" or "the Company") (NASDAQ: ZBIO ) for violations of the federal securities laws.
+LOS ANGELES , June 9, 2025 /PRNewswire/ -- The Schall Law Firm , a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Zenas BioPharma, Inc. ("Zenas" or "the Company") (NASDAQ: ZBIO ) for violations of the federal securities laws.

 Investors who purchased the Company's securities pursuant and/or traceable to the Company's Offering Documents issued in connection with its initial public offering ("IPO") conducted on September 13, 2024, are encouraged to contact the firm before June 16, 2025.